Follow and Like and Share from the Old Newsboys STL social accounts.

 Funding helps ensure every child in the St. Louis area has an equal opportunity to live a healthy, educated life.
 The fund is often called the "charity of last resort" because small, in-the-trench charities rely on these grants to avoid being at the road's end for supplying necessary items like food, clothing and medical supplies.

-The Suburban Journals assumed stewardship of the Old Newsboys Day project in 1988, shortly after the demise of the Globe Democrat.
-Now celebrating our 57th campaign for kids, Old Newsboys has raised more than $16.5 million to benefit more than 270 local children's charities.
+The Suburban Journals assumed stewardship of the Old Newsboys Day project in 1988, shortly after the demise of the daily Globe-Democrat morning newspaper.
+This year marks the second year with the St. Louis Post-Dispatch at the helm of the campaign.
+Now celebrating its 60th campaign for kids, Old Newsboys has raised more than $16.5 million to benefit hundreds of local children's charities.